WilsonYangLiu/TCGADownload/README.md

 Once the prerequisites are installed, you should be able to install TCGADownloader with a pip command:

-Add this to your python PATH
+Add folder TCGADownloader/TCGADownloader to your python PATH variable

 ## Usage